niiknow/limapper/README.md

 # Leaflet Image Mapper

 Image Hotspot Mapper with leaflet and pure javascript.
-Vuejs was use to simplify templating and to demonstrate best use of Image Mapper.
+BootstrapCss and Vuejs use in demo simplify template and styling.

 ## Features